hspec/hspec/doc/options.md

 ## Specifying options on the command-line

-How to specify command-line options depends on how your run your tests.
+How to specify command-line options depends on how you run your tests.
 This section describes how to pass command-line options to Hspec via Cabal and Stack, and from withing a GHCi-session.